-- 77. To increase the impact of their deceptive marketing schemes, on information and belief the Pharmaceutical Defendants coordinated and created unified marketing plans to ensure that the Pharmaceutical Defendants' messages were consistent and effective across all their marketing efforts. - 78.
 Defendants' efforts have been wildly successful.
-Opioids are now the most prescribed class of drugs.
-Globally, opioid sales generated \$1.1 billion in revenue for drug companies in 2010 alone; sales in the United States have exceeded \$8 billion in revenue annually since 2009.17 In an open letter to the nation's physicians in August 2016, the then-U.S. surgeon General expressly connected this "urgent health crisis" to heavy marketing of opioids to doctors. . . [m]any of [whom] were even taught incorrectly that opioids are not addictive when prescribed for legitimate pain."
-18 - 79.
-The Pharmaceutical Defendants intentionally continued their conduct, as alleged herein, with knowledge that such conduct was creating the opioid nuisance and causing the harms and damages alleged herein. - 1.
-The Pharmaceutical Defendants engaged in false and misleading direct marketing of opioids - 80.
-The Pharmaceutical Defendants' direct marketing of opioids generally proceeded on two tracks: advertising campaigns and direct-to-physician marketing.
+Opioids are now the most 81. prescribed class of drugs.
+Globally, opioid sales generated \$1.1 billion in revenue for drug companies in 2010 along; sales in the United States have exceeded \$8 billion in revenue annually since 2009.25 In an open letter to the nation's physicians in August 2016, the then-U.S. surgeon General expressly connected this "urgent health crisis" to heavy marketing of opioids to doctors. . . [m]any of [whom] were even taught - incorrectly - that opioids are not addictive when prescribed for legitimate pain."26

-17 See Katherine Eban, Oxycontin: Purdue Pharma's Painful Medicine, Fortune, Nov.
+25 See Katherine Eban, Oxycontin: Purdue Pharma's Painful Medicine, Fortune, Nov.
 9, 2011; David Crow, Drugmakers Hooked on 10bn Opioid Habit, Fin.
 Times, August 10, 2016.

-18 Murthy, supra note 3.
+26 Murthy, supra note 3.